danidewitt/documentation/interviews/sequencing-game.md

 Think of this like a puzzle.
 The items in the column are shuffled and random.
 When the row is full of those items in the right order, they would make one long image.

+## What we're looking for

+We're really just looking for pseudo code here.
+And, only javascript.
+It doesn't have to work exactly, we're just looking at your approach to the problem.
+This is a good example of something that we usually stub out in a chatroom together over 20 - 30 minutes.

 ![ScreenShot](http://mindspacepdx.s3.amazonaws.com/github-images/video-sequence-diagram.png)

 ## Guidelines